Yodo1Games/Suit-Document/markdowns/integration-android.md

 ### 2. Login to user center

-   login to user center, in order to identify order flow and analytics .
-(GooglePlay Login must be done to release sign build)
+   Login to user center, in order to identify order flow and analytics(GooglePlay Login must be done to release sign build).

 ```java
 /**